thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 Preparing that presentation was lots of fun.
 Tobias and I met each other at [SoCraTes France](https://socrates-fr.github.io/) in 2016.
 A click happened.
 We enjoy the conversations we have together.
-Ever since, we met each other at least once a year at SoCraTes France.
-This is another beautiful friendship I deeply care of.
+Ever since we met each other at least once a year at SoCraTes France.
+This is another beautiful friendship I deeply care about.

 ## Final Thoughts

 Looking back, this was quite a journey.
-It unlocked experiences I would never had ran into, had I never submitted my very first proposal in 2015 to Agile Tour Brussels.
+It unlocked experiences I would never have run into, had I never submitted my very first proposal in 2015 to Agile Tour Brussels.

 I have been invited to speak at several conferences.
 For an imposter, this is quite an experience.
 It really boosts your ego.
 I can use that.

 During that time, I have been asked to review two books.
-One of my work experiences is mentioned as a case in another book.
+One of my work experiences are mentioned as a case in another book.

 I have travelled a lot.
 Spoken with lots of interesting people.
 I have seen lots of places.
 I am delighted about what I have accomplished.
 But, I am also tired.